 Pediatric Urology Fellowship

-The division of Pediatric Urology at Nicklaus Children's Hospital offers a two-year fellowship, (ACGME-accredited program) in Pediatric Urology.
-The program has been accredited since 2009 for five-year.
+The division of Pediatric Urology at Nicklaus Children's Hospital offers a two-year, ACGME-accredited fellowship in Pediatric Urology.
+The program has been continually accredited, with its most recent accreditation occuring in 2016.

 The division provides consultation and surgery to pediatric and adolescent patients with disorders of genital tract and urinary system.
 The Fellowship affords the opportunity for the Fellows to gain experience in the major areas of Pediatric Urology through to diverse clinical opportunities and didactic conferences at the Hospital.